 The Pennsylvania Workers’ Compensation Act covers almost all Pennsylvania employees.
 The Act claims that employers must provide workers’ compensation coverage to all of their employees, including part-time and seasonal staff members.
 Nonprofit corporations, unincorporated businesses, and even employers with only one employee must comply with the Act’s requirements.

 The law also covers you regardless of where you were hired, and in some cases, an injury that occurred outside of the state of Pennsylvania can be covered.
 So if your company is based in Reading and you are sent on a job in Lansdowne, and during the course of your work there you are injured on the job, you may be entitled to compensation under the Act.

 Why You Need a Good Attorney

-Workers’ compensation claims can require depositions, cross examination by defending attorneys, sworn testimony, more than one court appearance and a vast knowledge of the governing laws that protect you as an employee in the state of Pennsylvania.
-This is why it is so important to have an attorney that is familiar with the Workers’ Compensation Act and has handled thousands of cases, like the workers’ compensation lawyers at Larry Pitt & Associates.
+Workers’ compensation claims can require depositions, cross-examination by defending attorneys, sworn testimony, more than one court appearance, and vast knowledge of the governing laws that protect you as an employee in the state of Pennsylvania.
+This is why it is so important to have an attorney that is familiar with the Workers’ Compensation Act and has handled thousands of cases.

 Our Philadelphia Workers’ Compensation Lawyers Provide Legal Help for Injured Workers

-Larry Pitt & Associates has the skills, resources and experience you want on your side after you have been injured at work.
-We invite you to call 888-PITT-LAW or to fill out our contact form to reserve a consultation time at one of our multiple office locations serving Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
+Larry Pitt & Associates, P.C. has the skills, resources, and experience you want on your side after you have been injured at work.
+We invite you to call 888-PITT-LAW or to fill out our contact form to reserve a consultation time at one of our multiple office locations serving Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.
 Let our Philadelphia workers’ compensation attorneys help you to receive the medical attention and financial aid that you need for a faster recovery!